-Notes:

-Appointment of Proxy
+Notes : Appointment of Proxy

 - 1. A proxy may but need not be a member of the Company and a member may appoint any person to be his proxy without limitation and the provisions of Section 149(1)(b) of the Act shall not apply to the Company.
 Where a member appoints more than (1) proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - 2.
 Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991 ("SICDA"), it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 3.
-Where a member of the Company is an exempt authorised nominee which hold ordinary shares in the Company for multiple beneficial owner in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account its holds.

-An exempt authorised nominee refers to an authorised nominee defined under SICDA which is exempted from compliance with the provisions of subsection 25A(1) of SICDA.

-- 4. The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's seal or under the hand of an officer or attorney duly authorised. - 5.
+Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account its holds. - An exempt authorised nominee refers to an authorised nominee defined under SICDA which is exempted from compliance with the provisions of subsection 25A(1) of SICDA. - 4.
+The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's seal or under the hand of an officer or attorney duly authorised. - 5.
 To be valid, the form of proxy must be deposited at the Company's Registered Office at Suite 16-1 (Penthouse Upper), Menara Penang Garden, 42A Jalan Sultan Ahmad Shah, 10050 Penang, not less than forty eight (48) hours before the time appointed for holding the meeting. - 6.
-For purpose of determining who shall be entitled to attend this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn.
-Bhd. to make available to the Company pursuant to Article 61(3) of the Articles of Association of the Company and Paragraph 7.16(2) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, a Record of Depositors ("ROD") as at 22 May 2015 and only a Depositor whose name appears on such ROD shall be entitled to attend this meeting or appoint proxy to attend and/ or vote in his/her behalf.
+In respect of deposited securities, only members whose names appear on the Record of Depositors on 16 May 2016 (General Meeting Record of Depositors) shall be eligible to attend the meeting or appoint proxy(ies) to attend and/or vote on his behalf.

-Please fold across the line and close
+Please fold across the line an d close

 Affix stamp

-LE Joint Company Secretaries EADER STEEL HOLDINGS BERHAD Suite 16-1 (Penthouse Uppe Menara Penang Garden 42A, Jalan Sultan Ahmad Sh 10050 Penang) (267209-K) er)
+L Joint Company Secretarion EADER STEEL HOLDINGS BERHA Suite 16-1 (Penthouse Upganner Penang Garden 42A, Jalan Sultan Ahmad Sandan 10050 Penang ND (267209-K) per)

-Please fold across the line and close
+Please fold across the line an d close